alainkaegi/pythonorama/README.md

 # Pythonorama
-This repository holds topic summaries and questions for some of Lewis \& Clark introductory computer science courses based on the Python programming language.
+This repository holds topic summaries and questions for some of Lewis \& Clark computer science courses based on the Python programming language.

-The contents and organization of this site owe to Peter Drake's [Drakepedia](https://github.com/PeterDrake/drakepedia/).

 We have three purposes in creating this repository:
 1. To keep our own notes and useful links organized.